-Minneapolis suspends use of no-knock warrants as scrutiny over contentious police tactic mounts
+Minneapolis suspends use of no-knock warrants as scrutiny of contentious police tactic mounts

 In one high-profile incident in Chicago, a half-dozen officers broke down the door of Anjanette Young unannounced as she was undressing before bed.
 Young didn’t have enough notice to cover herself before she was handcuffed, forcing her to stand naked for almost a half-hour before police realized they had the wrong address.

 In 2017, a tactical unit with the New York City Police Department shot and killed 69-year-old Mario Sanabria after surprising him during a no-knock raid.
 Sanabria had grabbed a machete at the sound of people breaking into his home and speaking no English, did not understand police commands.
-Officers had come searching Sanabria’s home for his nephew.
+Officers had come to search Sanabria’s home for his nephew.

 As of 2010, the conservative estimate for the number of no-knock raids nationwide was near 60,000 — an exponential increase from the 1980s when there were “a few thousand a year,” Kraska said.